jglev/2018-06_shiny_example_biomedical_data/README.md

 - For anomaly detection: Perhaps incorporate t-SNE?
   - [Google Talks overview](https://medium.com/@Zelros/anomaly-detection-with-t-sne-211857b1cd00)
   - [Conceptual text overview, with implementation instructions for R and Python](https://www.analyticsvidhya.com/blog/2017/01/t-sne-implementation-r-python/)
+  - After substantial research, I've come to the conclusion that Vega does not yet have a robust (or any) API for selections.
+Selections (e.g., brushing / click-and-drag selection of scatterplot points) is possible in Vega, but publishing that back to R, e.g., does not seem feasible yet.
+  	- See:
+  		- https://github.com/vega/vega-lite/issues/1830, "APIs to interact with Selection's Data and Signals," which is open.
+  		- The view API (https://vega.github.io/vega/docs/api/view/) seems promising for this purpose, but not yet well-documented enough to use, and almost wholly undocumented in the secondary landscape of StackExchange, etc.
+  			- I do have a StackOverflow Question open about this topic: https://stackoverflow.com/questions/50902820/are-selections-in-vega-visualizations-accessible-from-outside-vega
+	- GGPlot2, by contrast, *does* now have brush-selection abilities: https://shiny.rstudio.com/gallery/plot-interaction-selecting-points.html
+	- Thus, t-sne output will be in ggplot2 for now, while I can still satisfy the overall goal of having at least two Vega visualizations that are dynamically driven from user selection of t-sne scatterplot points.
 - Break up ICD 10 codes by general category? (https://www.webpt.com/blog/post/understanding-icd-10-code-structure)